-- Disassociate a private zone from VPCs: You can disassociate a private zone from one or multiple VPCs.
+- Disassociate a private zone from VPCs: You can disassociate a private zone from one or more VPCs.

-Reverse lookup: Maps an IP address to a domain name.
-A reverse lookup returns the domain names of an IP address based on the PTR record.
+Reverse lookup: maps an IP address to a domain name.
+A reverse lookup returns the domain names of an IP address based on the pointer (PTR) record.

-This portion is called in-addr.arpadomain.
+This portion is called the in-addr.arpadomain.
 For example, the zone

 168.192.in-addr.arpacontains the reverse lookup results for IP addresses that start with 192.168.